1993 Kansas City Chiefs season: AFC Wild Card Playoffs: vs. (6) Pittsburgh Steelers

 Chiefs kicker Nick Lowery made the winning 32-yard field goal after 11:03 of overtime.
 The Steelers scored first on tight end Adrian Cooper's 10-yard touchdown reception from quarterback Neil O'Donnell.
 Kansas City then tied the game after backup quarterback Dave Krieg, who temporarily replaced injured starter Joe Montana, threw a 23-yard touchdown to wide receiver J.J.
 Birden.
 However, Pittsburgh scored 10 unanswered points in the second quarter: kicker Gary Anderson's 30-yard field goal and O'Donnell's 26-yard touchdown completion to wide receiver Ernie Mills.
 After Lowery made a 23-yard field goal in the third quarter, the Chiefs eventually tied the game in the fourth period with running back Marcus Allen's 2-yard touchdown.
 However, the Steelers marched 74-yards to take the lead on O'Donnell's third touchdown pass of the game, a 22-yard score to tight end Eric Green.
 In the final minutes of regulation, Keith Cash blocked a Pittsburgh punt and Fred Jones returned it to the Steelers 9-yard line.
 On fourth down, wide receiver Tim Barnett scored on a 7-yard touchdown reception from Montana to tie the game.
 Then after forcing Pittsburgh to punt, Kansas City drove 47 yards to set up Lowery's 43-yard field-goal attempt in the closing seconds, but the kick was wide right and thus the game went into overtime.
 Montana finished the game with 276 passing yards and a touchdown, with no interceptions.
-Chiefs go to the Divisional Round and win to the Houston Oilers 28-20.
-But lost to the Buffalo Bills in the AFC Championship Game 30-13.
+With the win, the Chiefs were able to advance to the Divisional Round to face the Oilers.
+This would be both the Chiefs last home playoff win until 2018 & their last playoff win against the Steelers until 2021.